brooklynrail/brooklynrail-platform/content/events/2020/06/kyle-dacuyan-with-anselm-berrigan.md

 ---
-title: Kyle Dacuyan with Anselm Berrigan
+title: Kyle Dacuyan and Anselm Berrigan
 summary: Poet and performer Kyle Dacuyan will discuss their work in the context of our new social reality with poet Anselm Berrigan of the Brooklyn Rail.
 date: 2020-06-15 13:00:00 -0500